juleast/GeneratePIF/readme.md

   ```
 - ~~The script has two files.
 The first one is `clone_device.sh` and the second is `gen_pif_custom.sh` modified from [@osm0sis](https://github.com/osm0sis)' original `gen_pif_custom.sh`~~
   - The scripts has now been merged as one file as a CLI tool.
-- **You need to copy a device repo from tadi's device dump (link in step 1) and paste it when prompted when running in manual or short mode.**
+- **You need to copy a device repo from tadi's device dump [here](https://dumps.tadiphone.dev/dumps) and paste it when prompted when running in manual or short mode.**
   - Screenshot instructions --> [click here](https://imgur.com/a/dL88uHQ)

 ### Termux Users

 - For those who want to use the Termux app to run these scripts on your phone, make sure you have the latest F-Droid release.
 Get it [here](https://f-droid.org/repo/com.termux_118.apk).
+- Make sure you allow superuser access to Termux.
+  - **This does not mean you should be running the tool in `su`!**
+  - As long as you have allowed superuser access, the tool will do the rest.
 - In order to run the script properly on Termux, `git` needs to be properly installed:
   - First update the package mirrors then install git:
     ```bash